MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/system-requirements-for-sharepoint-subscription-edition.md

 ## Minimum Requirements for Client Computers

-A supported browser.For more information, see "System requirements for Microsoft 356 and office: Browsers".
+A supported browser.For more information, see System requirements for Microsoft 356 and office: Browsers.